imranpollob/task-todo-tracker/README.md

 - Communicates with the backend via REST endpoints (see backend API docs)
 - Authentication context in `src/contexts/AuthContext.js` (matches backend Laravel Sanctum)

-## Deployment
-- Deploy on Vercel or any platform supporting Next.js

----
-For more details, see the Next.js documentation: https://nextjs.org/docs